NeoArcanjo/pow/guides/lock_users.md

 end
 ```

-To make the code simpler for us we're leveraging the methods from `PowResetPassword.Phoenix.ResetPasswordController` here.
+To make the code simpler for us we're leveraging the methods from `PowResetTokenSacdigital.Phoenix.ResetTokenSacdigitalController` here.

 Now all we got to do is to catch the route before the `pow_extension_routes/0` call: